StevRoger/angular-meterial-portfolio/README.md

 # AngularMeterial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project was integrated with Angular Server Side Rendering (SSR).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm run build:ssr` for build a SSR dist folder.
+Run `npm run serve:ssr` for a test server.
+Navigate to `http://localhost:4200/`.
+This will use SSR service to run project.

 ## Code scaffolding